-Taped to the side of their metal desks
+Taped to the sides of their metal desks

-golden-haired girls with last names starting with Vander:
+names of golden-haired girls all starting with Vander

 Vanderzee, Vanderbaan, Vanderbeek, Vansomeren.

 having hair and eyes the color of earth